 About me

-Caring for babies has always felt natural to me.
-Ever since I was little, you could always find me pushing my baby dolls in a stroller, swaddling them up, “feeding” and “burping” them, and caring for them as if they were real!
 Growing up in a home that fostered babies, I was constantly surrounded by little ones who needed love, comfort, and a steady hand to help them thrive.
 At the time, I didn’t fully realize how much those experiences were shaping me, but looking back, I can see that God was preparing me for this path all along.

 No matter where I was, if there was a baby around, you could bet I was holding them.
 Family, friends, and even strangers started calling me the baby whisperer because I’ve always had a way of calming and comforting little ones.
 That deep love for babies has stayed with me my whole life.

-In May, I’ll be graduating from Cal State San Marcos with a Bachelor’s in Sociology, specializing in Child, Youth, and Family Studies.
+I recently graduated from Cal State San Marcos with a Bachelor’s in Sociology, specializing in Child, Youth, and Family Studies.
 This formal education has deepened my understanding of the social and emotional needs of children and families, enriching the work I do with newborns and their families.

 Because when your baby sleeps peacefully, your whole family thrives.